 A few years ago I wrote my post QB Reality – Why Most Teams Stand No Chance which pointed out that the majority of Super Bowls have been won by quarterbacks with multiple Super Bowl wins.
 That post also showed how that winning multiple championships trend dates all the way back in NFL history to the days when the league switched from single wing to T-Formation offenses.
+I updated this for Super Bowl 55 on The Game before the Money Podcast.
+You can listen to that in the player below or visit this link here.

 Super Bowls featuring two starting quarterbacks with no previous Super Bowl wins (or NFL/AFL Championship Game wins regarding the early Super Bowls) happens occasionally.
 The last time it happened was Super Bowl 47 when the Ravens and 49ers matched up with Joe Flacco and Colin Kaepernick at quarterback.
 The time before that it was Super Bowl 41 in which the Colts defeated the Bears.
 Here again comes the dim reality for teams without a superstar quarterback – Peyton Manning led the Colts to a win over Rex Grossman and the Bears.
 In that scenario it was merely Manning’s first of two Super Bowl wins.